-Android Central's guide to U.S. prepaid wireless plans
+Best prepaid phone plans 2022

 - Unlimited minutes — $20/month

-If you go over your minutes or data plan, you'll automatically be upgraded to the next level plan, and you can switch back to the lower tier the following month.
-Once you exceed the highest 10GB data plan, you'll be charged an additional $5 per gigabyte until you reach 18GB, at which point your data will be suspended until your next billing cycle.

-All of Consumer Cellular's plans include caller ID, call forwarding, call waiting, 3-way conference calling, voicemail, and international calling at no extra charge — though there's no mobile hotspot feature.
+You can add up to three lines to your account with shared data at a reduced rate per line.
+All of Consumer Cellular's plans include caller ID, call forwarding, call waiting, 3-way conference calling, voicemail, and international calling at no extra charge, though there's no mobile hotspot feature.

 How to reload